ibowditch/userdocs/_build/html/_sources/background.md.txt

 * Real time updates of who is at station can be provided to Officers, Members and HQ if attendance records are available on-line.

+* Real-time updates of Crew Strength, including Field Officers and Response Drivers, can easily be provided to Computer Aided Dispatch (CAD) systems, without the need for stations to repeatedly update Crew Strength with Fire Control over the radio.

 To realise the value of attendance data, many brigades transcribe the information from the Attendance Book into a spreadsheet or database, so that it can be analysed and summarised.
 This is a slow and tedious manual